Skip to main content

 • Hyperactivity and high interest in exercise

 The teenage years are the perfect time to teach kids about moderation and how to create balance in their diet.
-Educating them on the importance of eating well and staying active doesn’t mean they can’t enjoy fast food or junk food on occasion.
-Allowing them to understand how food helps to fuel their body and the importance of ensuring they are eating adequate calories every day can help them make their own educated decisions as they grow into adults.
+Educating them on the importance of eating well and staying active doesn’t mean they can’t occasionally enjoy fast food or junk food.
+Allowing them to understand how food helps fuel their body and the importance of ensuring they are eating adequate calories every day can help them make their own educated decisions as they grow into adults.

 Kelli Catana